 This Agreement, along with Exhibits A and B, supersedes any and all prior negotiations and oral agreements heretofore made relating to the subject matter hereof and except for written agreements if any, executed and delivered simultaneously with or subsequent to the date of this Agreement, constitutes the entire agreement of the parties relating to the subject matter hereof.
 This Agreement may not be altered or amended except by a writing signed by the parties hereto.
 No waiver of any of the terms or conditions of this Agreement shall be effective unless in writing and executed by the party to be charged therewith.
-No waiver of any condition or of the breach of any term, covenant, representation, warranty or other provision hereof shall be deemed to be construed as a further or continuing waiver of any other term, covenant, representation, warranty or other provision condition or breach or a waiver of any other provision contained in this Agreement.
+No waiver of any condition or of the breach of any term, covenant, representation, warranty or other provision hereof shall be deemed to be construed as a further or continuing waiver of any such condition or breach or a waiver of any other condition or of any breach of any other term, covenant, representation, warranty or other provision contained in this Agreement.